Caution warranted as Texas continues to experience hot and dry conditions - NewsBreak

 Texas A&M Forest Service monitors live fuel moistures across the state.
 The data collected from these sample sites is used to determine the condition of vegetation and assists fire managers in deciding where to position resources.

-“As conditions continue to deteriorate for much of the state, we remain proactive in ensuring the state has the necessary resources to respond to any wildfire,” said Wes Moorehead, Texas A&M Forest Service Fire Chief.
+“As conditions continue to deteriorate for much of the state, we remain proactive in ensuring the state has the necessary resources to respond to any wildfire,” Wes Moorehead, Texas A&M Forest Service Fire Chief, stated in the press release.
 “Wildfire activity is occurring across the state, from border to border, and requires a lot of support.
 Texas A&M Forest Service continues to mobilize additional firefighters, equipment and aircraft, positioning them across the state for a quick response.”

 In addition to the 300 Texas A&M Forest Service firefighters, there are 1,080 firefighters from land management agencies across the nation as well as via the Texas Intrastate Fire Mutual Aid System mobilized by the agency to assist with wildfire response.